DevikaReddyKundavaram/DSA/Daily-Problems/2025-08-23_allocate-minimum-pages.md

     def findPages(self, arr, k):
         n = len(arr)

-        # If more students than books → not possible
         if k > n:
             return -1

-        # Function to check if allocation possible with maxPages = mid
         def is_possible(mid):
             students, pages = 1, 0
             for a in arr: